Border-Peeling Clustering: Introduction

 Many of the state-of-the-art clustering methods operate with several underlying assumptions regarding the structure of the data.
 A prominent assumption is that the clusters have a single area that can be identified as the center, or the core of the cluster.
 For instance, K-Means \cite{macqueen1967some} operates under the assumption that there is a single cluster center according to the compactness of the data, while the Mean-Shift \cite{cheng1995mean} method defines this area as the one displaying the highest density inside the cluster.
 Operating under this assumption may result in overly split clusters containing several dense areas, or centers, of smaller clusters.

-Density based methods like DBSCAN \cite{ester1996density} operate often under the assumptions that different clusters have similar levels of density, and that the clusters are easily separable from one another.
-However, often, clusters do not have such structural density and are not clearly separable, leading to a redundant merge of adjacent clusters.
+Density based methods like DBSCAN \cite{ester1996density} operate often under the assumptions that different clusters have similar levels of density, and that the cores of the clusters can be defined based on density reasoning.
+However, often, the cores of the clusters do not have a clear structural density that can be directly defined, leading to a redundant merge of adjacent clusters.

-In this work, we introduce \emph{Border-Peeling}: a non-parametric clustering method that iteratively peels off layers of points until the remaining data points form areas of dense, highly separable clusters.
+In this work, we introduce \emph{Border-Peeling}: a non-parametric clustering method that iteratively peels off layers of points to reveal the cores of the latent clusters.
+The peeling is a local process, where the decisions are a result of local analysis, revealing the local behaviour of points without expecting other clusters to share similar characteristics.
 Our technique is non-parametric in the sense that the number of clusters is not provided as input.
 The careful repeated peeling forms a transitive association between the peeled \emph{border} points and the remaining \emph{core} points.
 The key is to consider a layered structure for the latent clusters, where the external layers implicitly separate the clusters.
-We analyze the K-nearest neighbors of each point to iteratively estimate the border points and associate them with inner-layer points.
+We analyze the density of the local neighborhoods of each point to iteratively estimate the border points and associate them with inner-layer points.
 See Figure \ref{fig:peeling_process} for an illustration our iterative technique.

 In the following sections, we describe the details of our method, and demonstrate the performance of our method on various datasets and in comparison to other well-known clustering methods.
+Except for common baseline datasets, we use large datasets, containing thousands of points, for which we have their ground truth clusters, and extensively evaluated the performance using many random subsets.
 Particularly, we evaluate our technique on high-dimensional datasets of deep features that were trained by convolutional neural networks.
-We show that the Border-Peeling clustering algorithm does not require any parameter tuning to outperform state-of-the-art non-parametric clustering methods, including Mean-Shift and DBSCAN, when the free-parameters of these are set according to their best performance.
+We show that the Border-Peeling clustering algorithm is competitive to other state-of-the-art non-parametric clustering methods using a fixed set of parameters throughout the experiments.